-Efforts are underway to expand production of 7.1% chlorhexidine digluconate (delivering 4% chlorhexidine) in the developing world in order to meet expected demand.
+Efforts are underway to expand production of 7.1 percent chlorhexidine digluconate (delivering 4 percent chlorhexidine) in the developing world in order to meet expected demand.

 The formulation of the chlorhexidine product should also be considered before large-scale dissemination.
-Results of two studies in Nepal indicate that chlorhexidine in the form of a gel, liquid, or lotion was most acceptable to users (ICDDRB, 2012; Tuladhar, 2007).
-Results from a hospital-based randomized trial of chlorhexidine gel and solution suggest that satisfaction and compliance were high for both products and that the gel formulation was not inferior to the liquid (ICDDBR, 2012).
+Results of two studies in Nepal indicate that chlorhexidine in the form of a gel, liquid or lotion was most acceptable to users (ICDDRB, 2012; Nepal Family Health Program & USAID, 2007).
+Results from a hospital-based randomized trial of chlorhexidine gel and solution suggest that satisfaction and compliance were high for both products, and that the gel formulation was not inferior to the liquid (ICDDBR, 2012).
 The formulations of chlorhexidine available on the market are an aqueous solution (liquid) and a gel.
 It is strongly recommended that countries conduct a user preference study prior to selecting the formulation for distribution.